Red-State Voters Opt for Obamacare

-Several states will hold the first referendum on Obamacare since Congressional Republicans tried and failed to repeal it, three out of four states voted to expand Medicaid.
+In the first referendum on the law since Congressional Republicans tried and failed to repeal it, three out of four states voted to expand Medicaid.

-- Four states are voting on Medicaid expansion in November -- Idaho, Montana, Nebraska and Utah.
+- Three states voted to expand Medicaid -- Idaho, Nebraska and Utah.

-- Medicaid expansion is a central tenet of President Barack Obama's Affordable Care Act.
+- Medicaid expansion is a central tenet of President Barack Obama's Affordable Care Act (ACA).
 It makes people living up to 138 percent of the federal poverty line eligible for Medicaid, the government-run health insurance program for the poor.

-- Only one state, Maine, has approved Medicaid expansion through the ballot box.
+- Only one state, Maine, had approved Medicaid expansion through the ballot box before Tuesday.

-- It is the first time voters will directly weigh in on provisions of the ACA since Congressional Republicans tried to repeal it.
+- It was the first time voters directly weighed in on provisions of the ACA since Congressional Republicans tried to repeal it.

 Supporters of Medicaid expansion see it as a vital part of the social safety net, especially because qualifying for Medicaid in nonexpansion states can be tough.
 Opponents, however, see expansion as fiscally irresponsible since states will start picking up 10 percent of the costs in 2020.